✔ Window/door alarms cost between £6.50 and £38

-✔ The best window alarm is the Samsung SmartThings Multi-Purpose Sensor
+✔ The best window/door alarm is the Samsung SmartThings Multi-Purpose Sensor

 - The whole package – a fully fledged, monitored home security system